milonmaze/privacy-terms-observatory-beta/privacy.microsoft.com/en-us/privacystatement.md

 Entertainment and related services

-Entertainment and related services like Xbox, Microsoft Store, and MSN power rich experiences and enable you to access a variety of content, applications and games.
+Entertainment and related services like XBOX, Microsoft Store, and MSN power rich experiences and enable you to access a variety of content, applications and games.
 We collect and use your information depending on how you use these services to fuel your experience – for example, we collect your unique identifiers, information about how you interact with in these services, who you chat with, what content you upload, and products you search for and buy.
 See below for more details about these services, their features, and how they use data.

 Learn more